 "You can't tell me what to do!" growled Greyback.
-He seemed incredibly stubborn and angry; he'd caught Hermione, and it seemed as though he wasn't going to be paid for it at all.
+He seemed incredibly stubborn and angry; he'd caught Hermione and it seemed as though he wasn't going to be paid for it at all.
 The other snatchers were all unconscious, and Bellatrix was taking all the glory.
 That's all that mattered to snatchers and Death Eaters: gold and serving Voldemort.
 There was no such thing as friends and socializing.
 Life was miserable for Draco, being the youngest Death Eater.
-The other Slytherin's were at Hogwarts while he was at the Manor, being ordered around by Voldemort, being forced to do things he considered completely wrong.
+The other Slytherin's were at Hogwarts while he was at the Manor, being ordered around by Voldemort, being forced to do things he considered inhuman.

 "If you catch them you will get all the gold you can imagine, GO!" shrieked Bellatrix, and with that Greyback apparated with a greedy smile.

 "And the sword?
 Tell me about the sword!"
 Bellatrix demanded, crouching down and pointing the silver knife at Hermione's throat.

 "Harry found it!
 He got it f-from a lake!
 W-we didn't steal it, s-someone else did!"
 Hermione sobbed, desperately telling the truth once more.
 But she knew Bellatrix wouldn't believe it, it seemed unbelievable even as she said it.
 The knife pressed against her cheek again, slicing into the skin painfully.